abbreviatedman/api-class/fundamentals-of-api-development/exercises/http-api/readme.md

 Flask will pass in the part of the route after `/characters/` to the matching parameter in your function.

 So a request to `GET /characters/4` will result in `"4"` passed in as the value for `id` in your function.

-##### Converting IDs

-One of the challenges in programming is dealing with data types.
-Data types, like strings, numbers, lists, and booleans (`true` and `false`) allow programming languages to perform functions specific to them—like grabbing a sub-string from a string (only a user's first name, for example) or performing a math operation, or checking if a condition is true or not (does the user have admin privileges?).

-Most things typed in by a user are treated as strings by programming languages, including the ID part of the URL route.
-But to check the ID against the IDs in the data, which are numbers, you'll need to convert the ID passed into your route function.
-You'll have to do **a bit** of research to see how, but you can either do it with a bit of Python code within your function, or with some changes to the Flask route in the decorator.

 #### POST Bodies